 The Department of Education may randomly select a student's FAFSA application for a review process called verification.
 The school also reserves the right to select a student's application.
-The Financial Aid Office will notify you through postal mail and your college assigned email if your FAFSA application has been selected for review.
+The Financial Aid Office will notify you through your college assigned email if your FAFSA application has been selected for review.

-Students will be given 14 business days to submit all required documents to the College.
-If a student fails to submit the required documents by the deadline, the verification process cannot be completed and financial aid cannot be awarded.
+Students are encouraged to return required documents to the college within a 14-day time frame.
+If a student fails to submit the required documents, the verification process cannot be completed and financial aid cannot be awarded.
 The student will be responsible for all charges incurred for the academic year.
 Students may submit the required documents after the deadline set by the school.
 All documents must be submitted within 120 days from the last date of enrollment or the deadline date that is published in the Federal Register for the academic year, whichever comes first.